GiPHouse/Website/README.md

 ### GitHub OAuth
 The website has single click login because it uses [GitHub's OAuth implementation](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/).

-The GiPHouse GitHub organization has a GitHub OAuth App set up, which allows users to authorize the GiPHouse GitHub organization to see (limited) information about them.
+The GiPHouse GitHub organization has a GitHub App set up which is used for both repository synchronisation (explained later) and GitHub OAuth, which allows users to authorize the GiPHouse GitHub organization to see (limited) information about them.
 This App has credentials (a client ID and a client secret key), which are loaded into the Django settings using environment variables.

 The authentication flow is as follows.
 1. A user requests to login or register.
 2. The user is redirected to `https://github.com/login/oauth/authorize`.
-3. If the user has not authorized the GiPHouse GitHuB OAuth App, GitHub asks the user to do so.
+3. If the user has not authorized the GiPHouse GitHuB (OAuth) App, GitHub asks the user to do so.
-4. If the user has authorized the GiPHouse Github OAuth App, they are redirected to the GiPHouse website with a temporary code as GET parameter.
+4. If the user has authorized the GiPHouse Github (OAuth) App, they are redirected to the GiPHouse website with a temporary code as GET parameter.
 5. The website uses this code to request an access token from the GitHub API.
 6. The website uses the access token to request information about the user.